AdomasPartikas/YamSoftPracticalTask/README.md

 Note: The API is using HTTPSRedirection, so most likely you will always be redirected to the HTTPS url.

+### 5. Create a User

+Currently there are no users in the database and there is no registration page in the frontend.

+#### Add the User Through Swagger Dashboard

+In the dashboard you will find the Auth controller with the 'api/Auth/register' POST endpoint.
+Enter values in the payload `{"username": "", "password": ""}` and execute.

+#### Send an HTTP Request

+Using your favorite API platform (Postman, HTTPie, etc.) create a POST request to https://localhost:7272/api/Auth/register endpoint with the `{"username": "", "password": ""}` payload.

 ## Frontend (Optional)

 ### Install Dependencies